Nanoscale self-organisation and metastable non-thermal metallicity in Mott insulators

-In order to investigate the dynamics of the monoclinic domains during the photoinduced insulator-to-metal transition, we performed a XLD-PEEM experiment exploiting the inherent pulse structure of the synchrotron X-ray radiation and the synchronization with a femtosecond laser source, which allows turning the XLD-PEEM experiment into a time-resolved microscopy tool with 80 ps time-resolution (see Supplementary Material~\cite{Supplementary}).
-The experiment was carried out on the same sample, and in the same experimental conditions as the optical pump-probe results reported in Fig. \ref{Fig_domains}d, in order to avoid possible artefacts related to different average heating in the two experiments \cite{Vidas2020}.
-The pump-probe spatial and temporal overlap was carefully checked by exploiting the non-linear photoemision from surface impurities, as explained in detail in the Supplementary Material~\cite{Supplementary} (see Sec.
-S1).
-Fig.~\ref{Fig_dynamics}a displays a typical image of the monoclinic domains 150 ps before and 30 ps after the excitation with laser pulses at 22$\pm$4 mJ/cm$^2$ fluence.
-Although the excitation exceeds by far the threshold necessary to photoinduce the complete transformation into the electronic metallic phase, our results show that, despite a moderate smearing of the contrast due to a small residual average heating, the monoclinic nanotexture is fully retained.
-These results demonstrate that, upon photoexcitation, the system undergoes an electronic transformation from the insulating to a metal-like state, while maintaining the in-plane shear strain of the monoclinic phase.
-In Fig. \ref{Fig_dynamics}c we report the long-time dynamics of the contrast between neighbouring domains as a function of the time delay between the infrared pump and the X-ray probe.
-The photoinduced signal recovers within 3 ns, which corresponds to the cooling time of the sample \cite{Ronchi2020}.
-No signature of long-time melting of the monoclinic nanotexture is observed.
+In order to investigate the dynamics of the monoclinic domains during the photo-induced insulator-to-metal transition, we performed a XLD-PEEM experiment exploiting the inherent pulse structure of the synchrotron X-ray radiation and the synchronization with a femtosecond laser source, which allows turning the XLD-PEEM experiment into a time-resolved microscopy tool with 80 ps time-resolution (see Methods and Supplementary Note 1~\cite{Supplementary}).
+The experiment was carried out on the same sample, and in the same experimental conditions as the optical pump-probe results reported in Fig. \ref{Fig_domains}d, in order to avoid possible artefacts related to different average heating in the two experiments \cite{Vidas2020}. {We underline that after heating and cooling the system, the topology of the domains remains unchanged.
+The repeatability and stability of the domain formation, discussed in Ref. \citenum{Ronchi-PRB2019}, is the prerequisite for performing the time-resolved experiment, which consists into an average over many different pulses.
+The pump-probe spatial and temporal overlap, as well as the pump spot size, were carefully checked by exploiting the non-linear photoemission from surface impurities, as explained in detail in the Supplementary Note 1~\cite{Supplementary}, and by imaging the pump beam at the sample position.}